-You need to know what the complete implant (the actual implant, connectors, temporary and final restoration) is going to cost, before comparing on the basis of cost.
+You need to know what the complete implant (the actual implant, connectors, temporary and final restoration) is going to cost based on your situation, before comparing on the basis of cost.

 In the rapidly progressing world of modern dentistry, we have better and more advanced solutions available every day.
 It would be a good idea to make sure that you are getting all viable options (i.e. not just the solutions that a particular office provides) given to you so that you can make the decision that is best for you.

 Computer guided implants may cost you a little bit more, but they save you a lot of discomfort and down- time.
 More precise and less invasive, this procedure greatly reduces or eliminates discomfort, swelling and bruising and it is available to you today!